prajjwald/bluetooth_resetter/README.md

 ![bluetooth_resetter](images/application_search.png)

-- When you run it - it will create an authentication prompt, after which you should see the command run in a temporary terminal like so:
+- When you run it - you should see the command run in a temporary terminal like so (*note that you don't need to enter your password for the script to run using the graphical shortcut*):

 ![command_run](images/graphical_run.png)

 ### Recommendations

 - The *blueman* utility is very helpful, and is easy to install - just run ```sudo apt -y install blueman``` - this is **highly recommended**